-If there is no applicable CATEX or the action is not exempt form General Conformity, the Air Quality EIAP process must proceed to a Level II assessment (the next progressive level of assessment).
+If there is no applicable CATEX or the action is not exempt from General Conformity, the AQIA (Air Quality EIAP) process must proceed to a Level II assessment (the next progressive level of assessment).
 The Level II assessment is accomplished using the ACAM model (see Chapter 5 for details).
-Note that the ACAM model is used for both NEPA and General Conformity quantitative assessments.
-Should the ACAM analysis conclude the proposed action does not pose a significant impact on air quality, document the ACAM findings on the AF Form 813 (suggest attaching the ACAM Summary Report to the AF Form 813) or other appropriate EIAP documentation, and then no further action is required from an air quality perspective.
+Note that the ACAM or sAIR models are used for both NEPA and General Conformity quantitative assessments.
+Should the ACAM or sAIR analysis conclude the proposed action does not pose a significant impact on air quality, document the ACAM or sAIR findings on the AF Form 813 (suggest attaching the ACAM or sAIR Summary Report to the AF Form 813) or other appropriate EIAP documentation, and then no further action is required from an air quality perspective.